 To access the Workflow Automation feature, click on the "..." (more) tab > Workflow Automation.

-To begin creating a workflow, click the New workflow button, found to the upper-right of the Workflow Automation page in the Pipedrive app.
+To begin creating a workflow, click the Add custom workflow button, found to the upper-right of the Workflow Automation page in the Pipedrive app.

-Once clicked, provide a name (and description, if helpful) for your intended workflow — don't worry, this name can be edited later — and click Start.
+Once clicked, provide a name (and description, if helpful) for your intended workflow — don't worry, this name can be edited later — and click Save.

-Once you've chosen the trigger type and the trigger event, click the Apply button.
+Once you've chosen the trigger type and the trigger event, click the Apply trigger button.

-When defining your action event, you can choose between five options — Person, Organization, Lead, Deal, Activity, and Email — and are able to choose action types that are specific to each option.
+When defining your action, you can choose between six default options — Person, Organization, Lead, Deal, Activity, and Email — or two integrations — Slack and Microsoft Teams.
+You are able to choose action types that are specific to each option.

-To specify which is allowed to trigger this automation, check the option in the bottom left of the workflow, and specify which option you would prefer.
+To specify which users are allowed to trigger this automation, check the option at the top right of the workflow, and select which option you would prefer.

 Once you have made all of your choices and designed your workflow, click the Save button to finalize your automation.

 Once you have saved your workflow, all of your workflows will be listed on the Workflow Automation page within the Pipedrive app.

 You may also view all of your created workflows, along with the workflows that have been created for the entire company Pipedrive account.